UnarineLeo/data-mining-project/README.md

 ### Usage

-Provide information and code on how to run the code and use the code.
-This includes instructions and examples of inputs and outputs.
-An example of this is :

-1. To use the code , run the following line:
+To test the code, follow these steps:

-Create a Google Drive shortcut for the yelp dataset <a href="https://drive.google.com/drive/folders/12MHKndM9nL8XaauUWqcrkUIpdfV4GBS7?usp=sharing">here</a>.
+1. Create a Google Drive shortcut for the yelp dataset <a href="https://drive.google.com/drive/folders/12MHKndM9nL8XaauUWqcrkUIpdfV4GBS7?usp=sharing">here</a>.

-Then download the following python notebook to generate the frequent itemsets and association rules using the Apriori, FP-Growth and Weighted Apriori algorithms.
-The notebook is located at: src/models/association_rules_efficiency.ipynb
+2. Download the following python notebook to generate the frequent itemsets and association rules using the Apriori, FP-Growth and Weighted Apriori algorithms.
+The notebook is located at: ``src/models/association_rules_efficiency.ipynb``

-Run the notebook on Google Colab or Jupyter Notebook.
+3. Run the notebook on Google Colab or Jupyter Notebook.

 ## Authors